lo1tuma/eslint-plugin-mocha/docs/rules/no-setup-in-describe.md

-# Disallow setup in describe blocs (no-setup-in-describe)
+# Disallow setup in describe blocks (no-setup-in-describe)

-Setup for test cases in mocha should be done in `before` and `beforeEach` blocks.
-Unfortunately there is nothing stopping you from doing setup inside a `describe` block.
+Setup for test cases in mocha should be done in `before`, `beforeEach`, or `it` blocks.
+Unfortunately there is nothing stopping you from doing setup directly inside a `describe` block.

 ```js
 describe('something', function () {